fgiorgetti/blog/content/posts/20240322-skupper-podman-ingresses/index.md

 ### 2. Edge-router

-An edge-router can also be used, as we just need to expose a tcpListener on each container with the respective router address that will reach the target workloads.
+An edge-router can also be used, as we just need to expose a tcpListener on each container with the respective routing key (address) that will reach the target workloads.

-This approach has an extra benefit (to be evaluated) as you don't need to expose the service to the container's host network (no listener needed on the _skupper-router_), because it does not need a target IP and Port.
+This approach has an extra benefit (to be evaluated) as you don't need to expose the workloads to the container's host network (no TCP listener needed on the _skupper-router_), because it does not need a target IP and Port.

+Each service proxy runs as an edge-router and has an edge link to the _skupper-router_, which targets host: host.docker.internal and port 45671.

 ### 3. HAProxy